rayct/zet/docs/1052/README.md

 # CS50X 2023 - My Thoughts

 * Github Interaction Needs Attention
-* SCreew up your current SSH and GPG Keys
+* Screws up your current SSH and GPG Keys
-*
+* Besure to gh config you be sure to `gh config set <editor>`